gwu-montreal/know-your-rights/copy-src/en/01-text.md

 - On top of legal reform, unions help transform and improve your whole industry for **every worker** by helping to establish standards and expectations.
 - Unions can help democratize company policies and politics.
-- Unions can also help **put a stop to employee misclassification** and the loss of benefits that almost always entails.
+- Unions can also help **put a stop to employee misclassification** (when employers treat workers who should be employees as freelancers in order to deny them basic rights) and the loss of benefits that almost always entails.

+**Many employers get away with violating the legal rights of their workers** because those workers aren't unionized and have no way to fight back. **Unionizing is the best way to ensure our rights are respected.** If you suspect your rights are being violated, or are curious what the next steps are, **Game Workers Unite and S'ATTAQ are here to help you** - don't hesistate to contact us!